 Hip Stretch: The 4 Point Thigh/Hip Flexor

-The bottom line is that in order to perform and to get the most out of your program you’ve got to have mobile hips.
+In order to perform and to get the most out of your program you’ve got to have mobile hips.
 Immobility is a flat out death sentence to your results.
 Mobilize first and strengthen second.
 Rinse and repeat with consistency and you’ll be on your way to Gainzzzville!
 Try to hold each stretch for 1 to 2 minutes minimum.
 Of course the tighter you are the longer you need to hold the stretch.

 Are you currently experiencing stiffness and soreness on a frequent basis?